 Residents & Fellows

 UNLV Medicine provides the highest quality academic medical care for the Las Vegas Community.
-Our Resident and Fellows clinic office is conveniently located across from University Medical Center (UMC) near the corner of Charleston and Rancho.

 Our internal medicine primary care location provides general and specialist services to our patients in a friendly and comforting setting.

 All of our highly-qualified resident doctors and fellows are teamed with our attending faculty physicians to provide comprehensive care.
 Our goal is to provide exceptional patient care.